berucha-lilly/CodeForAccessHackathon/README.md

      ```

 3. **Push Your Branch to GitHub:**
-   - Once your branch is created, push it to GitHub to trigger AWS Amplify to recognize your branch for deployment:
+   - Once your branch is created, push it to the CodeForAccessHackathon GitHub repo to trigger AWS Amplify to recognize your branch for deployment:
      ```
      git push origin your-branch-name
      ```